-5 Maintenance of Multidimensional Histograms
+Maintenance of Multidimensional Histograms

 The one-dimensional wavelet decomposition and reconstruction procedure in Section 3.1 can be extended naturally to the multidimensional case.
 One way to do a multidimensional wavelet decomposition is by a series of one-dimensional decompositions.
 For example, in the two-dimensional case, we first apply the one-dimensional wavelet transform to each row of the data.
-Next, we treat these transformed rows as if they were themselves the original data, and we apply the onedimensional transform to each column.
-So we can easily build multidimensional wavelet-based histograms.
+Next, we treat these transformed rows as if they were themselves the original data, and we apply the one-dimensional transform to each column.
+We repeat this procedure for each dimension, and the result is the multidimensional wavelet decomposition.